 Note

-If you want to read data from a table that contains an auto-increment primary key column, make sure that you have queried the values of all primary key columns that include the values of the auto-increment primary key column.
-For more information, see Configure an auto-increment primary key column.
+When you read data from a table that has an auto-increment primary key column, you must provide the complete primary key, including the value of the auto-increment column.
+For more information, see Auto-increment primary key column.

 Important